BranchMetrics/react-native-branch-deep-linking-attribution/docs/setup.md

 **Note:** When using `react-native` < 0.40 and `react-native-branch` 0.9, specify imports without a path prefix, e.g. `#import "RNBranch.h"` instead of `#import <react-native-branch/RNBranch.h>`.

 #### iOS project

-1. Modify AppDelegate.m as follows:
+Modify your AppDelegate as follows:

+##### Objective-C
+In AppDelegate.m
     ```objective-c
     #import <react-native-branch/RNBranch.h> // at the top

-    // Initialize the Branch Session at the top of existing didFinishLaunchingWithOptions
+    // Initialize the Branch Session at the top of existing application:didFinishLaunchingWithOptions:
     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
     {
       // Uncomment this line to use the test key instead of the live one.